Wednesday, November 26, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Hotspot Mode (WISP Mode),

-AiMesh (router or satellite),
+AiMesh mode (router or satellite),

 Access Point Mode,